muka/redzilla/README.md

 Environment variables

-- `PORT` changes the port to listen for
+- `PORT` changes the API host:port to listen for.
+Default to `:3000`
-- `IMAGE` changes the `node-red` image to be spawn (must be somehow compatible to the official one)
+- `IMAGE` changes the `node-red` image to be spawn (must be somehow compatible to the official one).
+Default to `node-red/node-red-docker`
+- `NETWORK` set the network where node-red instances will run.
+Default to `redzilla`
+- `DOMAIN` set the base domain to listen for.
+Default to `redzilla.localhost`

 API
 ---